Surveys carried out over 30 plus years reveal the age of which people are happiest.

-For the series of surveys a representative cross-section of Americans was asked the following question:
+For the series of surveys a representative cross-section of Americans was asked the next question:

-“Taken all together, how would you say things are these days–would you say that you are very happy, pretty happy, or not too happy?”
+“Taken all together, how would you say things are these day – would you say which you are very happy, pretty happy, or not too happy?”

 The so-called ‘baby boomer’ generation, those born between 1946 and 1964, were less happy than other equivalent generations.

 “This is probably simply because that the generation as an organization was so large, and their expectations were so great, that not everyone in the group could easily get what he or she wanted as they aged due to competition for opportunities.